textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 3. When using a file name by itself, always include file extensions to distinguish it from a directory name (i.e. *index.php* is correct, but *index* is not).
 4. Do not prefix a directory name with a foreslash (e.g. */textpattern*) when referring to the name by itself.
 (File name extensions will distinguish file names from director names.)

 Finally, do not italicize directory and file names when used in a list to show file tree structure; otherwise, every item would be needlessly italicized.
 The context of being a file tree structure should be clear.
-Use normal text in these cases, for example:
+Use normal text in these cases, for example:[^trees]

 * . . .
 * directory